 ‘It was in a cave near there that De Selby encountered St Augustine and surrealistic visions of eternity.’ or so I wrote last October of a cave in a cove where naturists liked to hang out.
-I’m not contending De Selby or St Augustine were advocates let alone dedicated to meeting au naturel but far stranger things happened in The Dalkey Archive.
+I’m not contending that De Selby or St Augustine were advocates let alone dedicated to meeting au naturel but far stranger things happened in The Dalkey Archive.
 By the way, the naturists I often encountered while walking the dog have recently moved around the head to the Vico Bathing place.
 In case you were curious.[Read more…] about Naturist Caving Fear

 Flann O’Brien named bicyclosis for what it is; an exchange of matter between two seats.
 Yours and the bicycle.
 So what might you call the exchange of molecules between tyres and tar-sealed paths?
 Roadiculosis perhaps?[Read more…] about An Idea of O’Brien

 The Dalkey Archive features a swimming spot from when it was for gentleman bathers only.
 It was in a cave near there that De Selby encountered St Augustine and surrealistic visions of eternity.
 This was the Vico Swimming Club, a real place I frequented as a child and student.
 Today, some call it The Ramparts.
 Others call it the Vico Baths.
 Yet others call it The Men’s Bathing Place despite today’s gender neutrality.